jhawe/rpeer/README.md

 This repository simply provides a conda environment definition to install the R version of 'PEER' (see [here](https://github.com/PMBio/peer) for details on PEER) alongside 'tidyverse'.
+Also added a simple script containing a wrapper to PEER.

 ## Background